venkatnikhilm/mediproxy/README.md

 ## Troubleshooting

-**"SSL certificate verify failed"**
-Install/trust the mitmproxy CA cert: `sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain ~/.mitmproxy/mitmproxy-ca-cert.pem`
+**"SSL certificate verify failed" in proxied Chrome** Trust the mitmproxy CA cert: `sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain ~/.mitmproxy/mitmproxy-ca-cert.pem`

-**"Connection refused" on port 8000**
-Make sure `docker compose up` is running and the backend container is healthy.

-**VAPI calls failing with 403**
-Ensure `User-Agent` header is set (already handled in code).
-Check your VAPI API key is the **private** key, not the public one.

-**VAPI calls failing with SSL errors**
-The backend Docker container disables SSL verification for outbound VAPI calls to avoid certificate issues with proxies.
+Or visit `http://mitm.it` in the proxied browser and install the cert.

+**Twilio call says "press any key" then "we are sorry, goodbye"** Twilio can't reach your TwiML endpoint.
+Make sure cloudflared is running, `SERVICE_HOST` in `.env` matches the tunnel URL, and you restarted the backend after changing it.

+**Twilio call connects but voice agent is silent** Check `docker compose logs backend` for Deepgram errors.
+Common causes: invalid `DEEPGRAM_API_KEY`, or the Deepgram WebSocket connection failed.

+**"No event found for call_db_id"**
+The test call endpoint creates a real event now.
+If you see this, seed the database first: `curl -X POST http://localhost:8000/api/seed`

 **Dashboard not updating**
 Check the WebSocket connection indicator in the header.
 The dashboard auto-reconnects if the connection drops.

+**Proxy browser is slow**
+mitmproxy decrypts all HTTPS traffic.
+The addon only scans AI service domains, but TLS interception adds overhead to every connection.